tendermint/tendermint/spec/core/data_structures.md

 	Polc *ProofOfLockChange
 }
 ```

+Valid Amnesia Evidence must adhere to the following rules:

+- Validator Address and Height must be the same and the Round must be different.

+- The BlockID's must be different and the BlockID of the first vote must not be nil.

+- The vote signature must be valid (using the chainID).

+- The evidence either must have a complete and valid `ProofOfLockChange` or have stood in the nodes evidence pool for the `ProofTrialPeriod`.

+- The validator must have been in the validator set.

+- Time must be equal to the corresponding block time.

+### LunaticValidatorEvidence

 `LunaticValidatorEvidence` represents a validator that has signed for an arbitrary application state.
 This attack only applies to Light clients.